coditori/highly-skilled-job-offers/README.md

 8. [Interview Improvement process](#8--interview-improvement-process)

 ## The benefits of getting a job offer
-- You don't need any language certificate IELTS/TOEFL.
+- You don't need any language certificate IELTS/TOEFL, but you at least need to have an intermediate or upper intermediate English level.
 - Usually, you don't need to be educated
 - The company will give you a relocation package (flight tickets, one month's rent, ...)
 - The company will help you to get a visa faster and they do all the paperwork for you